 Of course, you can post whatever you like to your grid, but we would suggest keeping your message in line with both your business, and with recent events.
 Try to ensure that grid posts are of good quality, as they will form a ‘highlights’ reel for your business.

-To start, Tap the ‘+’ icon at the bottom of your screen, and select the image you want to use from the menu that appears:
+To start, Tap the ‘+’ icon at the top of your screen, select post, then choose the image you want to use from the menu that appears:

 Instagram also has a decent editing suite built in, with a number of filters and editing software available.
 You can opt for a filter if you so choose, and reduce the strength of the filter by double clicking on the filter name; additionally in the ‘edit’ section you can brighten, adjust, crop, sharpen etc, all to make your photo look its best.
 Once you have used an edit button, a small dot will appear beneath the icon, to remind you that you’ve used it.